Fellows

 TDI MPH graduate Moraa Onsando, MD, MPH, was the first local predoctoral fellow at TDI.
 She worked with faculty members in TDI’s Health Equity and Advocacy Lab and successfully matriculated into the TDI PhD program in September 2022.
 Her research focuses on optimizing the patient-provider relationship through patient-centered communication, and exploring housing, food insecurity, and discrimination as social determinants of health.

-Uma Alagappan (she/her), from Oyster Bay, NY, was a member of the first Class of ’74 Health Equity Scholars cohort, graduating Winter 2024 with a major in Quantitative Social Science and a focus on the critical study of humanitarianism.
-She worked with Dr. Alka Dev in the MATRIXCo Lab on research that focuses on the maternal healthcare experiences and outcomes of folks with disabilities.
-Within the field of health equity, she hopes to contribute to work that centers quality of life for folks living with disability and chronic illness, mental health support for LGBTQIA+ communities of color, and the social and emotional dimension of palliative care.
+Uma Alagappan (she/her) (D’25; Quantitative Social Science), worked with Dr. Alka Dev in the MATRIXCo Lab on research that focused on the maternal healthcare experiences and outcomes of folks with disabilities.
+Within the field of health equity, she contributed to work that centers quality of life for folks living with disability and chronic illness, mental health support for LGBTQIA+ communities of color, and the social and emotional dimension of palliative care.